Excitations in the Higher Lattice Gauge Theory Model for Topological Phases I: Overview: Properties from gauge theory picture

 where $D^R(g)$ is the matrix representation of element $g$.
 The label $g^{-1}$, rather than $g$, is used to ensure that the action of the $A_v^g$ satisfies the composition rule $A_v^g A_v^h =A_v^{gh}$.
 We could equally have defined the action of $A_v^g$ to be right multiplication by $D^R(g)$ instead, which would also satisfy the composition law.
+In the current prescription, this right-multiplication instead describes the transformation of the anti-particle under a vertex transformation at its position.
 This transformation under the vertex transforms can also be used to tell us something about the transport properties of the excitation.
 In Section \ref{HLGT_Gauge_Transforms} we explained that the vertex transforms are equivalent to parallel transport.
 Therefore Equation \ref{Excitation_Representation_1} tells us how we expect these excitations to behave under parallel transport over an edge labelled by $g^{-1}$.
 Looking at Equation \ref{Excitation_Representation_1}, we see that there is mixing between states defined by different matrix indices, while the irrep is unchanged.
 This suggests that the electric charges carry some conserved charge labelled by the representation, while the matrix indices describe some non-conserved details.